 Absolutely!
 With CBD, you will never experience a “too much” sort of effect.
 If you find that tincture helps with one problem and topicals another, by all means, use both methods simultaneously.
 If CBD Capsules help for most of the day, but you have a presentation at work that has you worried, you may look towards a CBD vape product to settle your nerves beforehand.

-While there isn’t a simple one-size-fits-all answer to the question of when to take CBD, there is an answer for you.
+While there isn’t a simple one-size-fits-all answer to the question of how to take CBD oil or when to take it, there is an answer for you.
 Keep experimenting and listen to what your body is telling you.
 With some trial and error, you should be able to find the perfect balance of method, dosage, and timing.
 If you have questions or feel that you need further guidance, please reach out to us.
-We are more than happy to be your guides on a journey to plant-based wellness! 😊
+We are more than happy to be your guides on a journey to plant-based wellness!